kwirk/eventgallery/admin/doc/readme.md

 		- restricted possible thumb sizes to one of those entries {32, 48, 64, 72, 94, 104, 110, 128, 144, 150, 160, 200, 220, 288, 320, 400, 512, 576, 640, 720, 800, 912, 1024, 1152, 1280, 1440}.
 Each size is available as a square sized version and normal sized scaled down version.
 Doing this will prevent attackers from creating unlimited thumbs and exceed your web space.
 		- Configuration option for the image sharpening
 		- Embed ICC profiles.
 Very useful for all the people with wide gamut displays which don't like cartoon colors.
-		- instead of setting the width&height for an image we use the right sized transparent gif now.
+		- instead of setting the width & height for an image we use the right sized transparent gif now.
 This will make !important statements in css file unnecessary.
 		- added support for page heading configuration at a menu item

 	- Bug fixes